slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Good judgment comes from experience.
 Experience comes from bad judgment'. -- Jim Horning*

+> *'Calling it an experiment gives you permission to fail.' -- A.J.
+Jacobs*

+> *'You’re going to make mistakes in life.
+It’s what you do after the mistakes that counts.' -- Brandi Chastain*

+> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

 <!--
 Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.